-Fire in our Eyes-

 Pictures of the soul

-It was already 12PM when Madara came back home, carrying a bag full of notebooks and pens, pencils, sharpies.
+It was already noon when Madara came back home, carrying a bag full of notebooks and pens, pencils, sharpies.
 Sasuke will be happy to see them.
-I went to the kitchen with slow steps, greeting Madara as I entered the room.
+I headed to the kitchen slowly, greeting Madara as I entered the room.
 He smiled, and then frowned.

 "I'm not being indifferent."
 I said calmly.
-He should know better than tell me that, in the end.
-Out of all the people, he's the one who knows me best, and he knows that I simply can't show my feelings, in any kind of situation.
+He should know better than tell me that, after all.
+Out of all the people, he's the one who knows me best, and he knows that I can't show my feelings for obvious reasons.
 These eyes won't show anything; they're just hollow.

 "You certainly aren't good with emotional display then," he winked at me, although his voice sounded serious.